 With all perks, there are also downsides that come with WordPress’ open source model.
 Hackers are more interested in the platform since so many people use it.
 So, every wrong step you take, they’ll be watching you.

 Yes, this might sound a little scary, and it should.
 Many individuals don’t pay enough respect to hackers, and many knowingly neglect their blogs’ security; until it’s too late and all they can do is scream for help.
-Just so you don’t become another victim of the Internet, stay with us through this article as we are about to show you the most important things you could and should do for your site.
-Even if you’re a beginner, there’s much you can do to improve the safety of your blog.
+Just so you don’t become another victim of the Internet, stay with us through this article as we are about to show you the most important things you could and should do for your blog.
+Even if you’re a beginner, there’s much you can do to improve the safety of your newly created WordPress blog.